At £50m, Sigurdsson isn't the solution to Everton's creativity quandary

 Coinciding with a much brighter financial outlook and increased spending power, Everton manager Ronald Koeman has overseen the arrival of six new signings as spending nears the £100 million mark.
 Work on improving a squad that finished seventh last season has begun at breakneck pace.

-There is little doubt that Sigurdsson is a very good player whose loss would deeply hurt his current club.
+There is little doubt that Sigurdsson is a very good player whose loss would deeply hurt his club.
 In his second spell with the Welsh side, the former Tottenham midfielder managed nine goals and 13 assists in helping Swansea retain their Premier League status.
 Only Kevin De Bruyne (18) and Christian Eriksen (15) recorded more assists last term.

 His set-piece delivery is supreme and would instantly improve Everton in an undervalued area in which current options frequently flatter to deceive.
 Much to his cost, former manager Roberto Martinez ignored set pieces at both ends of the pitch.